sjoerdvankreel/firefly-synth/README.md

 Extract the zipped folder and copy it (the entire folder, not just the .dll/.so!) to your default VST3/CLAP folder.
 On Windows, this is "C:\Program Files\Common Files\\[VST3/CLAP]".

-There are also Linux binaries over here: [https://github.com/sjoerdvankreel/firefly-synth-storage/tree/main/release](https://github.com/sjoerdvankreel/firefly-synth-storage/tree/main/release), but they are built without AVX support, and also I have no idea how well they behave on non-Ubuntu-like distro's.
-It's probably better to build from source, but as I only built on Ubuntu 22, there's bound to be compiler errors on very different toolchains.
-Just report them to me and I'll fix it.
-Of course, even if it compiles on Arch or Debian or (your favorite distro here), there's still no guarantee that it will actually work.
+There are also Linux binaries over here: [https://github.com/sjoerdvankreel/firefly-synth-storage/tree/main/release](https://github.com/sjoerdvankreel/firefly-synth-storage/tree/main/release), but they are built without AVX support, so it's probably better to build from source.

 # Build from source
 - git clone --recursive [this-project]